homemadearcade/zero/BACKLOG.md

 Possibly same with game state
   This redux based state stuff is pretty nasty when it comes to cobrowsing

+Player Spawn zone being deleted issue, I think perhaps its just best to never let it be deleted, same with default stage.
+CANT BE DELETED!
+Player spawn zone issue is leading to... the camrea not being destroyed thing? so thats a way to reproduce the bug FYI

 TODO CHORES BACKLOG

 App -> Creator, Admin sections of the app